The Hocking Fellowship provides an opportunity for Australians to undertake a project that:

 Applications for the 2018 Hocking Fellowship are now closed.

-Applications for the 2019 Hocking Fellowship will open in May 2019.
+Applications for the 2019 Hocking Fellowship will open in the second half of the year.
 Subscribe to the Anne Deveson Research Centre Newsletter, for further announcements.

 Applications are open to all Australian citizens or permanent residents over 18 years of age who are active in the field of mental health.
 SANE encourages applications from people living with mental illness, carers and mental health professionals.